Lollapalooza: Germany

 On November 4, 2014, it was announced that the first European Lollapalooza would be held in the German capital of Berlin.
 It was scheduled for September 12–13, 2015, and the proposed location was the historical airport grounds of Berlin-Tempelhof.
 In the official press release, festival founder Perry Farrell stated that, "Berlin's energy, vibrant art, fashion and music scenes are a mirror reflection of what Lollapalooza is all about and I can't wait to share in this cultural exchange".
 Lollapalooza Germany was produced by the Lollapalooza U.S. team, in addition to Melt!
 Booking and Festival Republic, who have helped run both Reading and Leeds festivals in England.
 The 2016 edition of the event took place in the Treptower Park in Berlin, on September 10–11.
 It drew 70,000 visitors each day.

 At change.org, an online petition against the festival in the Treptower Park gathered over 6,400 supporters.
 Citizens from the area created working groups to stop the festival taking place, due to noise and other complaints.

 Since 2018, the festival has been held at the Olympiapark Berlin.

 Sweden

 The first Scandinavian edition of Lollapalooza was held in the Swedish capital of Stockholm, on June 28–30, 2019.
 After being canceled for two years due to the COVID-19 pandemic, Lollapalooza returned to Stockholm on July 1–3, 2022.
 The 2022 event was attended by over 70,000 people, making it the biggest Swedish festival of all time.
+In 2024, Lollapalooza Stockholm announced a cancellation of that year's festival as well as an indefinite hiatus, leaving the Berlin and Paris locations as the two remaining European Lollapalooza festivals.